students working with a brain prop.

 Psychology Research Project - Core

-Cyberpsychology - Option
+Cyberpsychology (Psychology with Specialist Pathway) - Option

-Illusions, Biases and Cognitive Impairment - Option
+Illusions, Biases and Cognitive Impairment (Psychology with Speciallist Pathway) - Option

-Coaching Psychology - Option
+Investigative Psychology (Forensic Perspectives Pathway) - Option

-Working with Offenders - Option
+Working with Dangerous and Serious Offenders (Forensic Perspectives Pathway) - Option

 Work-based experience